 Popular Skills for Vice President (VP) of Research

-VPs of Research typically list a handful of skills they use on the job.
+Professional skills reported by VPs of Research are few in number.
 Most notably, skills in Public Speaking, Business Development, Project Management, and Research Analysis are correlated to pay that is above average.
-At the other end of the pay range are skills like Research Analysis, Project Management, and Business Development.
+Skills that are correlated to lower pay, on the other hand, include Research Analysis, Project Management, and Business Development.
 Those familiar with Project Management also tend to know Public Speaking.

 Pay by Experience Level for Vice President (VP) of Research

 Pay by Experience for a Vice President (VP) of Research has a positive trend.
 An entry-level Vice President (VP) of Research with less than 5 years of experience can expect to earn an average total compensation of $99,000 based on 6 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Vice President (VP) of Research with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $138,000 based on 19 salaries.
 An experienced Vice President (VP) of Research which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $165,000 based on 61 salaries.
 A Vice President (VP) of Research with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $174,000 based on 29 salaries.

 VPs of Research will find that Boston offers an impressive pay rate, one which exceeds the national average by 25 percent.
 VPs of Research will also find cushy salaries in New York (+14 percent) and Los Angeles (+9 percent).